Exempt Development

 A Pre-lodgement Meeting is a meeting between prospective applicants and Council's technical staff to discuss a proposed development prior to formally lodging a Development Application.

 The meeting provides prospective applicants with an opportunity to discuss and receive feedback from Council on the technical aspects of the development proposal.
-Minutes of the meeting will be provided to the applicant via email within 15 business days of the meeting’s conclusion.
-The minutes will not be “verbatim”, but will highlight the items discussed and the meeting’s outcome.
+Minutes of the meeting will be provided to the applicant via email.
+The minutes will not be “verbatim”, however, they will highlight the items discussed and the meeting’s outcomes.

 Pre-lodgement meetings attract a fee in accordance with Council’s fees and charges available here.